The Creation of Your Personal Brand

 Are you convinced that you will demonstrate those qualities consistently.

 Step One.
 Develop your personal brand that will be consistent with your values, your distinctiveness, and the needs that you can meet in the world around you.

 Step Two.
 Integrate these elements into your business brand.
 This will bring congruence between your personal and business brand.

 Step Three.
-Enjoy the process of designing your reality in making a difference in people's lives!
+Enjoy the process of designing your brand that makes a difference in people's lives!

 Content from Be Your Own Brand is used by permission.